vernonclarke/SPNfinal/README.md

    Ensure kernel is set to Python 3 (ipykernel)

-   From kernel dropdown menu choose 'Restart Run All' (if running again then it's good practice to run 'Restart and Clear Output' first)
+   From kernel dropdown menu choose `Restart Run All` (if running again then it's good practice to run `Restart and Clear Output` first)

    Code should run and generate raw data used to generate figures